-Yes, if you are currently receiving treatment and you want to continue your treatment while you appeal, you must ask for a State Hearing within 10 days from the date the appeal decision notice was postmarked or delivered to you OR before the date your Drug Medi-Cal Organized Delivery System county says services will be stopped or reduced.
-When you ask for a State Hearing, you must say that you want to keep receiving your treatment.
-Additionally, you will not have to pay for services received while the State Hearing is pending.
+Yes, if you are currently receiving treatment and you want to continue your treatment while you appeal, you must ask for a State Fair Hearing within 10 days from the date the appeal decision notice was postmarked or delivered to you OR before the date your Drug Medi-Cal Organized Delivery System county says services will be stopped or reduced.
+When you ask for a State Fair Hearing, you must say that you want to keep receiving your treatment.
+Additionally, you will not have to pay for services received while the State Fair Hearing is pending.

-If you do request continuation of the benefit, and the final decision of the State Hearing confirms the decision to reduce or discontinue the service you are receiving, you may be required to pay the cost of services furnished while the state hearing was pending.
+If you do request continuation of the benefit, and the final decision of the State Fair Hearing confirms the decision to reduce or discontinue the service you are receiving, you may be required to pay the cost of services furnished while the State Fair Hearing was pending.

-When Will a Decision Be Made About My State Hearing Decision?
+When Will a Decision Be Made About My State Fair Hearing Decision?

-After you ask for a State Hearing, it could take up to 90 days to decide your case and send you an answer.
+After you ask for a State Fair Hearing, it could take up to 90 days to decide your case and send you an answer.

-Can I get a State Hearing More Quickly?
+Can I get a State Fair Hearing More Quickly?

 If you think waiting that long will be harmful to your health, you might be able to get an answer within three working days.
-Ask your doctor or other provider to write a letter for you.
+Ask your general practitioner or other provider to write a letter for you.
 You can also write a letter yourself.
 The letter must explain in detail how waiting for up to 90 days for your case to be decided will seriously harm your life, your health, or your ability to attain, maintain, or regain maximum function.
 Then, make sure you ask for an "expedited hearing" and provide the letter with your request for a hearing.

-You may ask for an expedited (quicker) State Fair Hearing if you think the normal 90 calendar day time frame will cause serious problems with your health, including problems with your ability to gain, maintain, or regain important life functions.
-The Department of Social Services, State Hearings Division, will review your request for an expedited State Hearing and decide if it qualifies.
-If your expedited hearing request is approved, a hearing will be held and a hearing decision will be issued within 3 working days of the date your request is received by the State Hearings Division.
+The Department of Social Services, State Fair Hearings Division, will review your request for an expedited State Fair Hearing and decide if it qualifies.
+If your expedited hearing request is approved, a hearing will be held and a hearing decision will be issued within 3 working days of the date your request is received by the State Fair Hearing Division.

-IMPORTANT INFORMATION ABOUT THE STATE OF CALIFORNIA MEDI-CAL PROGRAM
+IMPORTANT INFORMATION ABOUT THE MEDI-CAL PROGRAM